sbhewitt/Obesity-Group-Project/README.md

 ### CDC Regression Model:

 The goal of the regression model was to predict a state's obesity percentage based on diet and exercise habits.
-The best performing model was knn with n = 8.
+The best performing model was knn with n = 8 with a mean squared error of 6.46.
+The r2 for the training and testing sets were .670 and .592 respectively.

 ## Conclusion: